s7jaweig/EXML-WS-23-24---Planet-V2/README.md

 We used the given model from [Kaggle](https://www.kaggle.com/models/google/planet-v2), which is free avaliable.

 # Workflow (Adi)
+First a raw image is defined which is to be processed in the workflow.
+The next step is to prepare the raw image.
+Two different approaches were implemented to make the processes of machine learning explainable.
+The first approach pursues the strategy of dividing the raw image into superpixels and making them available for the further process.
+The second approach works with a sliding black box that is moved over the raw image and thus provides a series of individual images with masked areas.
+In the next step, the generated images of the data sets of the superpixel, the sliding black box and the raw images are sent through the neural network.
+The output for each individual image is the probability of how many percent of the image in the top 5 tiles has been solved.
+In the final step, this information is further processed into heat maps, which can identify image areas or image features that explain the decisions made by Planet-V2.

 <p>
   <img src="./readme/workflow.png" width="700" />
 </p>